HarvardMapCollection/tutorials-share/content/resources/finding-data/in-class-activity/welcome/index.md

 3. Each group will have ten minutes to work through their assigned activity.
 [10 minutes]

 4. Upon completion, each group will have 3-5 minutes to present their findings.
 A group spokesperson will demo activity materials on the instructor's computer, or by screencasting their own laptops.
+[20 minutes]